12 Ways to Slash Your Food Grocery Costs

 6.) cook from scratch:

-This is always a great budget strategy, and will just about always save you money.
-In all my years, I’ve only ever found two prepared, grocery store items that were cheaper than homemade.
-One is a boxed cake mix and the other is Betty Crocker Scalloped Potatoes.
+This is always a great budget strategy, and nearly always saves money.
+I’ve only ever found two prepared, grocery store items that were cheaper than homemade.
+One is a boxed cake mix, and the other is Betty Crocker Scalloped Potatoes.
 They were a few cents cheaper than homemade – but then neither is as good.

-Not any mix, not macaroni and cheese, not canned soup, not prepared pasta sauce, not hamburger helper, not frozen french fries, canned Chow Mein, not ANY food considered to be “cheap” has ever beaten a comparable homemade version in price, other than those two items, the cake mix, and the scalloped potatoes.
-I haven’t compared every single item sold, but I have compared literally hundreds of items.
+Not any mix, not macaroni and cheese, not canned soup, not prepared pasta sauce, not hamburger helper, not frozen french fries, canned Chow Mein, not ANY food considered to be “cheap” has ever beaten a comparable homemade version in price, other than those two items.
+I haven’t compared every single item sold, but I have compared hundreds.

 Simple Tomato Soup Instant Pot or Stovetop